How to Measure & Grow Social Media ROI

 What is social media ROI?

 As you probably know, ROI stands for “return on investment.”
 So, social media ROI is the return on investment from social media marketing activities.

-If you’re using paid social ads, it’s relatively simple to measure the ROI.
+If you’re using paid social ads, and running social media campaigs, it’s relatively simple to measure the ROI.
 Take your profit (money earned from social media marketing efforts) and divide it by the investment (total cost of those efforts):

 Profit / investment x 100 = social media ROI %